 Modeling the propulsion system and understanding the impact of torque fluctuations on the drive quality and seat acceleration experienced by the driver and passengers is a challenge that GM and many other original equipment manufacturers (OEMs) face today.
 The propulsion system torque must operate smoothly when the driver or the operator of the vehicle accelerates and decelerates the vehicle.

-To address this challenge, GM uses Simcenter™ software, which is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software, to perform extensive simulation on vehicle disturbances that come from the driveline and to investigate techniques to mitigate the disturbances going into the cabin.
+To address this challenge, GM uses Simcenter™ software, which is part of the Siemens Xcelerator business platform of software, hardware and services, to perform extensive simulation on vehicle disturbances that come from the driveline and to investigate techniques to mitigate the disturbances going into the cabin.